Xunnamius/hashnav/Docs/Documentation.md

 ####Notes
 * The only time you'd need to use `forced` would be if you were navigating to the same unchanging hash URI again and again, and wanted your observers to take note.
+* In an attempt to mimic the way browser history naturally works, using `forced` will NOT create a new history entry!
+It only calls [history.triggerEvent()](#PMI-triggerEvent "Jump to it!").
 * Just because you can navigate to it doesn't make it a [legal](#HowHashesAreParsed "Jump to it!") hash URI!

 ####Examples